Quartz Worktop Cost

 • The cost of installing quartz worktops

-Quartz worktops are growing in popularity in the UK owing to their durability, aesthetics and low maintenance.
-Quartz is available in a wide range of colours and patterns, so you can be sure to find a worktop that has character and style.
-It has other benefits, too: it’s scratch and stain-resistant with a non-porous surface.
+Quartz kitchen worktops are growing in popularity in the UK due to their durability, great looks, and low maintenance.
+The non porous surface is scratch and stain-resistant, and with quartz available in a wide range of colours and patterns, you're sure to find a stylish and practical worktop for your perfect kitchen.

 Top image quartz worktop